 The inventory pane on the left shows a hierarchical list of infrastructure objects.
+The buttons at the bottom of the inventory pane allow you to switch between Veeam ONE Monitor views.

 Each node in the hierarchy tree reflects the state of a corresponding infrastructure object.
 If there exist unresolved alarms for the object, Veeam ONE Monitor displays on the node an icon of an alarm with the highest severity.